matteing/react-twitter-widgets/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Bug Report or Feature Request
-about: react-twitter-widgets disclaimer and warning
+about: ''
 title: ''
 labels: ''
 assignees: ''